First, I want to say that the discovery of the slab pie changed my life! I haven’t made a round pie since!

 This week I thought I could use my same cheater-cheater dessert filling and make it into a slab pie.
 So, let’s talk about slab pies for a second.
 They only have one downside, rolling giant pieces of pie crust.
 But, the upsides are plentiful.

 As I mentioned before copious amounts of pie.
 I LOVE PIE!

 You can cut a slice without it falling apart.
 Perfect for anyone with a little tinge of OCD.

 All you need it a napkin and your hand to eat a slice.
 Remember if you eat it over the sink calories don’t count.

 High crust to filling ratio.
 Heaven for the flakey crust lovers like me.

 Also, I cannot say enough about this filling.
-I love a classic apple pie but, adding blueberries, vanilla and ginger takes it up a few notches.
+I love a classic apple pie but, adding blueberries, vanilla and ginger take it up a few notches.
 Trust me even if you think you don’t like ginger you will like it on this pie.
-I have fed it non-ginger lovers and they have come back for seconds and thirds.
+I have fed it non-ginger lovers, and they have come back for seconds and thirds.

 - 6 cups all-purpose flour

 - 1/2 cup and 2 tablespoons cold water